shuklaashi2303/FinalProjectStock/README.md

 - Communication method mostly used slack and zoom calls on weekends Friday and Saturday evenings.

 ## Data Visualizations:
 - We are using finance as sample data to make the web page.
-The focus is to make the webpage using js, css and json and using the html file. we need to create dropdown box as per different stocks to highlight the time frame analysis using graphs like line, candles.
+The focus is to make the webpage using dash, poorly, py and heroic app. we need to create dropdown box as per different stocks to highlight the time frame analysis using graphs like line, candles.

 - We are also making the dashboard in order to forecast the visualization process and how to use the  analysis to make interface for clients who can predict the portfolio growth by using the stocks that we have selected or client's has in it.